Search This Blog

 There were two possible routes to Kingshouse, and local advice was unanimous: take the longer one.
 The alternative was steeper and rougher, and you don’t argue with people who know the hills.

-We camped wild at Kingshouse, where there were no facilities, and spent as much of the evening as possible tucked into the warmth of the pub.
+We camped wild at Kingshouse, where there were no facilities, and spent as much of the evening as possible tucked into the warmth of the pub — a strategy that had become central to our survival.

-The Devil’s Staircase and a Perfect Highland Day
+The Devil’s Staircase and a Sunny Day at Last

 We followed another stretch of old military road, climbing to the highest point of the West Highland Way via the Devil’s Staircase.
 For once, the sun shone all day, and the views were nothing short of magnificent.